GitCodings/Stack-BE0-Basic-Service-Starter/README.md

 ## Application

 Our application depends on a lot of files and resources to be able to run correctly.
-These files have been provided for you and are listed here for your refrence.
+These files have been provided for you and are listed here for your reference.
 These files should **NEVER** be modified and must be left **AS IS**.

 ### application.yml

-Spring Boot can has a large number of settings that can be set with a file called `application.yml`.
+Spring Boot has a large number of settings that can be set with a file called `application.yml`.
 We have already created this file for you and have filled it with some settings.
 There is a file for the main application as well as one for the tests.

  - [Main application.yml](/src/main/resources/application.yml)
  - [Test application.yml](/src/test/resources/application.yml)